 Living Accommodation and Mission Systems

-In the early part of this series I suggested a ‘service keel’ or connectivity panel could be built into the side walls of the main deck area, covered and open, to allow active modules to be powered or have their waste products removed for example.
-High and low voltage power, grey water, fresh water, sewage, network and compressed air connections will provide a great deal of flexibility.
+In the early part of this series, I suggested a ‘service keel’ or connectivity panel could be built into the sidewalls of the main deck area, covered and open, to allow active modules to be powered or have their waste products removed for example.
+High and low voltage power, greywater, freshwater, sewage, network and compressed air connections will provide a great deal of flexibility.

 Again, the offshore market has a multitude of options in both hazardous and non-hazardous area rating (overpressure, gas detection etc) to relevant SOLAS, ISO and DNV standards.

-SIMSS has accommodation for 100 personnel against a standard operating crew of less than half that, the balance being for role specific crew.
+SIMSS has accommodation for 100 personnel against a standard operating crew of less than half that, the balance being for role-specific crew.
 This should satisfy most needs but additional accommodation units would support missions that are people rather than equipment centric.

 A typical 20ft ISO accommodation unit is designed for 4 personnel with a shared shower and toilet.
-Higher densities would be possible for shorter deployments or if shared toilet and ablutions were acceptable.
+Higher densities would be possible for shorter deployments or if shared toilets and ablutions were acceptable.
 Modular cabin furniture is available from Strongbox in the UK, also responsible for Type 45 and CVF.

 Mess rooms, galleys, waste disposal, office, planning rooms, battery charging, recreation, weapon storage and laundry modules are also readily available from any number of suppliers should the permanently installed facilities aboard SIMSS be of insufficient capacity.